maxpohlmann/Alonzo/README.md

 I also recommend installing `rlwrap`: have you ever wanted to use the arrow keys in a CLI and only got `^[[D` etc.? `rlwrap` fixes that.
 Simply run `sudo apt-get install rlwrap`.

-Then either clone this repository, or just download the `alonzo` file in the root directory.
+Then either clone this repository, or just download the `alonzo` file in the root directory (and optionally some `metavars.txt`).
 You will probably need to `chmod +x alonzo`.

 Then simply type `rlwrap ./alonzo` and you're good to go.
 You can also specify a file containing the metavariable declarations (defaults to `metavars.txt`), i.e. `rlwrap ./alonzo metavars_arith.txt`. `Ctrl`+`D` will always save to `metavars.txt`, though!